Preserving paintings and frames

 - Dropped or missing stretcher keys

-Canvases have changed within the last two centuries - where once they were made of flax and 100% linen, the quality of painting fabrics became a lot more inconsistent from the mid-19th century onwards.
+Canvases have changed within the last two centuries.
+Originally they were made of flax and 100% linen.
+The quality of painting fabrics became a lot more inconsistent from the mid-19th century onwards.
 Mechanised production methods and inferior fibres made canvases less durable.
 Since then, canvas lining has been introduced to help conserve poor-quality fabrics.

 Although many painting fabrics are durable, poor handling can lead to punctures and tears.